ithinkandicode/door-kickers-action-squad-mods/MODS/_LEVELS/Level Pack/README.md

 The Red Storm campaign has a story.
 You can read each level's synopsis on the individual level pages in the Steam Workshop.
 Link to each episode are at the end.
 I really recommend reading each synopsis before playing each level, it's nice having a backstory to the levels you play, and the propoganda poster artwork is great.

+__This version of Level Pack is NOT compatible with Rebalance, but I will release a version shortly that is.__

 ## Setup